tsaiDavid/dev-setup/README.md

   - Optionally, you can use Karabiner to configure it to be <kbd>escape</kbd>
 - Dock > Automatically hide and show the Dock
   - I frequently toggle this for more screen real estate using: <kbd>⌘</kbd> + <kbd>⌥</kbd> + <kbd>D</kbd>

+Additionally, look into using a tool like Karabiner - it makes remapping keys a breeze on your machine.
+My personal preference is to modify the Microsoft keyboards I use on my setup, as well as mapping global keyboard repeat speeds to be even faster than what we can achieve using OSX's system settings.